 How to take finished garment measurements for pants

 If that’s the case, you can still use the measurement points we described in the paragraph above.

-Keep in mind that some measurements describe a circumference (hip width for example), therefore all the flat measurements you are taking on a garment will need to be multiplied by 2.
+How to measure pant length?
 Lay the pants flat on their side and straighten them out.
 Measure from the top of the waistband to the bottom of the pants, following the side seam of the leg.

+How to measure front rise?
 Start at the crotch seam, and measure all the way up to the top of the pants front waist.
 There can be different patterns between high, regular and low waist pants: the former reach above the wearer’s waist, the latter to the waistline and the third stops below.

 Measure the width of the pants at the very bottom from one side to another.
 Double the measurement to get the circumference.